2024-learn/DevOps/DevopsBootcamp/databases/databases.md

     - unique key
     - no joins
     - in-memory
       - because they store data in memory instead of persisting it to the CPU, they are very fast when accessing the data.
 However, they cannot store much data for the same reason- limited storage.
 So they are not fit as a primary DB.
-Rather, they are used as a cache to enhance teh performance of a traditional DB
+Rather, they are used as a cache to enhance the performance of a traditional DB
       - They can also be used as a message queue
 - __Wide Column Databases:__
   - examples: Cassandra, Apache HBase
-  - Key value DBs have a limited schema and a wide column database is a goog alternative
+  - Key value DBs have a limited schema and a wide column database is a good alternative
   - Characteristics:
     - A two-dimesional key-value store
     - Data is saved in tables, rows and columnes
     - Names and format can vary form row to row (schemaless)
     - Queries similar to SQL
   - Best for:
-    - Time- series data
+    - Time-series data
     - IoT records
     - historical records
   - advantage: